EpiDiverse/ewas/docs/usage.md

 ## Output Filtering

 ### `--Emodel_pv <ARG>`
 Set the p-value to run "E model".
-Note: this filter is hardcoded as "1" for Q-Q plot generation and the user-given value is applied retroactively [default: 0.0001]
+Note: this filter is hardcoded as "1" for Q-Q plot generation and the user-given value is applied to Manhattan plots [default: 0.0001]

 ### `--Gmodel_pv <ARG>`
 Set the p-value to run "G model". [default: 0.0001]